musshorn/vampirism/README.md

 Buildings do not have a cancel ability, however they may be cancelled during any upgrade by issuing a 'Stop' command to break the channeling upgrade. ('S' is the default hotkey for this).

+- Selling items

+Vampires cannot sell items using the standard Dota UI.
+To sell an item, place it in the first slot of the Vampiric Research Center, then use the 'Sell Item' ability.

 ## Credits

 [BMD](https://github.com/bmddota) : Being the Based Modding Dude, [Barebones](https://github.com/bmddota/barebones), [PlayerSay](https://github.com/bmddota/PlayerSay) and answering so many questions on IRC.